duneanalytics/docs/docs/api/api-reference/upload-data/index.md

 ## Large Amounts of Data

-If you want to share valueable off-chain data on Dune with your community, we are happy to discuss custom arrangements.
+If you want to share valuable off-chain data on Dune with your community, we are happy to discuss custom arrangements.
 Please reach indicate your interest via this [form](https://bit.ly/dune-data-integration).

 This is only applicable for datasets with positive externalities for the Dune community.
 Examples include: